fluid-checkout/fluid-checkout/readme.txt

 * **Address book**: allow customers to save multiple addresses to their account and choose which ones to use at the checkout and cart pages.

-* **Cart page optimization**: always updated cart, with operations processed via AJAX, cart cross-sells display, and layout consistent with the checkout page.
+* **Cart page optimization**: always updated cart, with operations processed via AJAX, cart cross-sells display, coupon code field, and layout consistent with the checkout page.

 * **Thank you / Order confirmation page**: order details layout consistent with the checkout page on the order received page and account view order pages.